NathanGrenier/SOEN-341/README.md

 Secrets and other configuration values are managed through environment variables.
-When developing locally, they can be configured by creating a `.env` file in the project root folder.
+When developing locally, they can be configured by creating a `.env` file in the project's root.

 > **Note**: Default values should be optimized for local development, such that
 > a developer can clone and run the project successfully without having to